auth0/docs/articles/monitoring/tracking-new-leads-in-salesforce-and-raplead.md

 ---
-title: Track New Leads in Salesforce with TowerData-Augmented User Profiles
+title: Track New Leads in Salesforce with TowerData-Enriched User Profiles
 description: How to track leads in Salesforce with augmented information gathered from TowerData.
 topics:
   - monitoring